activeloopai/snark-doc/README.md

   -s, --gpu_spec [P106|1080]  GPU type.
 Choose one of: ['P106',
                                   '1080']
 ```
 For example, the following command creates a Tensorflow pod with 2 P106 GPUs.
-The pod is named "tf_pod".
 ```
-snark start tf_pod --pod_type tensorflow  -g 2
+snark start --pod_type tensorflow  -g 2
 ```

 You will have sudo access with password `admin`.
 We use key-based authentication and block password login to your pod so no need to worry about the weak password.